 Force / Hand feeding Guinea Pig

 The main reason for force/hand feeding of your guinea pig is that they are not eating at all, and as mentioned before they should not be without food for more than 12 hours.
-So to avoid health issues or even fatal outcome you have to make your pet eats
+So to avoid health issues or even fatal outcomes you have to make your pet eats.

 They will become frustrated and will most likely try to find a place to hide.
 It is important to be there to help them and encourage them to explore but first give them some time to cool down.
 Maybe even try with their favorite food or treat, to get them outside and reassure them they are safe.